Diocese of Grosseto

 The Diocese of Grosseto (Dioecesis Grossetana) is a Latin Church diocese of the Catholic Church in Italy, a suffragan of the archdiocese of Siena-Colle di Val d'Elsa-Montalcino, in Tuscany.
-Its current bishop is Giovanni Roncari, OFMCap.
+Its current bishop is Bernardino Giordano.

 History

 Rusellæ was an episcopal city from the fifth century.
 In January 591, Pope Gregory I appointed Balbinus, Bishop of Rusellæ, to be the Apostolic Visitor to the diocese of Populonia.

 On 9 April 1138, Pope Innocent II transferred the see to Grosseto, citing the large number of robbers in the area and the reduction of the people of the area to desolation and poverty.
 Rolandus, the last Bishop of Roselle, became the first Bishop of Grosseto.
 The transfer, however, did not proceed without incident.
 Some of the Canons of the cathedral of Roselle decided to stay in their accustomed home, and therefore demanded an apportionment of the Chapter's property with the Canons who had migrated to Grosseto.
 The dispute finally was submitted to Rome.
 On 23 December 1143, Pope Clement III wrote to the Provost and Chapter of Grosseto, ordering that the property and rights (to the tithe, and to death duties, for example) should be divided between the two groups; that the Canons in Roselle should elect their own Prior; but that they owed obedience to the bishop of Grosseto and due reverence to the Chapter of Grosseto.